-■Starting the realtime monitor function (motion module)
+■Starting the realtime monitor function (for motion module)

-). - 2.
+- 1. Select [Online] ⇒ [Realtime Monitor] (). - 2.
 Select "MELSEC iQ-R Series Motion Module RD78G(H)" in the "Connection Destination" screen. - 3.
 Specify a connection method and route in the "Transfer Setup" screen. - 4.
-Configure the monitoring setting in activated Motion System Logging Setting to start monitoring.\1 - \1 For details on Motion System Logging Setting, refer to the manual of the motion control setting function.
+Configure the monitoring setting in activated Motion System Logging Setting to start monitoring.1 - 1 For details on Motion System Logging Setting, refer to the manual of the motion control setting function.